alreich/abstract_algebra/README.md

 For other ways to create groups, see the Jupyter Notebook, <b>ways_to_create_a_group</b>.

-## View Addition Table using Element Names
+## View Multiplication Table using Element Names

-The addition table is known as a [Cayley Table](https://en.wikipedia.org/wiki/Cayley_table).
+The multiplication table is known as a [Cayley Table](https://en.wikipedia.org/wiki/Cayley_table).

-The group operation is referred to here as <i>addition</i> to distinguish it from ring or field <i>multiplication</i> operations.

 ```python